 RESULT: The total offered is less than the maximum package we can take into account.
-We will therefore take all of the package into account.
+We will therefore take the entire package into account.

 STEP 1: You assign a CoS under the Long Term Staff Category

 The CoS details the following figures: